Get notified of page updates

 • Whether the cancer is newly-diagnosed or has recurred after one or more treatments

-Most breast cancer is treated with a combination of one or more of the following treatments:
+Most breast cancer is treated with one or more of the following treatments:

 Every treatment has potential risks and side effects.
 Before any new treatment or surgery, make sure your healthcare team tells you about what to expect.